elastic/elastic-package/README.md

 :warning: This command is intended primarily for use by administrators.

+### `elastic-package publish`

+_Context: package_

+The command checks if the package hasn't been already published to the package-storage (whether it's present in snapshot/staging/production branch or open as pull request).
+If the package revision hasn't been published, it will open a new pull request.

 #### GitHub authorization

 The `promote` command requires access to the GitHub API to open pull requests or check authorized account data.